 More often than not, Hussey is busy playing cricket.
-He has played in every Indian Premier League Tournament since its inception and again proved his ability in the shortest format of the game with the Kings XI Punjab in 2013.
+He has played in every Indian Premier League Tournament since its inception and again proved his ability in the shortest format of the game with the Chennai Super Kings.

 Huss is, without doubt, one of the best T20 batsmen in the world.
 A superstar in every aspect.